puppetlabs-toy-chest/puppet-quest-guide/SETUP.md

 VM, we suggest updating the clock with `ntpdate pool.ntp.org`.

 1. You can access this Quest Guide via a webserver running on the Learning VM itself.
-Open a web broswer on your host and enter the Learning VM's IP address in the address bar.
+Open a web browser on your host and enter the Learning VM's IP address in the address bar.
 (Be sure to use `http://<ADDRESS>` for the Quest Guide, as `https://<ADDRESS>` will take you to the PE console.)